apache/beam/website/www/site/content/en/documentation/sdks/python-type-safety.md

 * `Generator[T]`
 * `PCollection[T]`

-**Note:** The `Tuple[T, U]` type hint is a tuple with a fixed number of heterogeneously typed elements, while the `Tuple[T, ...]` type hint is a tuple with a variable of homogeneously typed elements.
+**Note:** The `Tuple[T, U]` typehint is a tuple with a fixed number of heterogeneously typed elements, while the `Tuple[T, ...]` typehint is a tuple with a variable of homogeneously typed elements.

-### Special Type Hints
+### Special typehints

-The following are special type hints that don't correspond to a class, but rather to special types introduced in [PEP 484](https://www.python.org/dev/peps/pep-0484/).
+The following are special typehints that don't correspond to a class, but rather to special types introduced in [PEP 484](https://www.python.org/dev/peps/pep-0484/).

 * `Any`
 * `Union[T, U, V]`